Best bird table to encourage wildlife to flock to your garden

 Best bird table for a balcony

-If you're limited in space but still want to feed the birds, a hanging bird table could be the answer.
-This versatile bird table could be mounted in a number of ways: including fixing it to a wall with a bracket if you had no place to hang it.
-Be aware that it requires assembly to put it together.
+This versatile bird table could be mounted in a number of ways including fixing it to a wall with a wall mount if you had no place to hang it.
+Be aware that it requires assembly to put it together and is supplied untreated.

 Pros